What It Is

-- Licensed Child Care Centers Type I and Type II - A licensed type I child care facility is a facility that regularly provides child care services for four or more children in a non-residential setting; or 13 or more children in a residential setting.
-A licensed type II child care facility is the primary residence where child care is regularly provided for at least seven, but no more than 12 children, including no more than 12 children related to the licensee.
+Licensed Provider Type I and Type II - A licensed type I child care facility is a facility that regularly provides child care services for four or more children in a non-residential setting or 13 or more children in a residential setting.
+A licensed type II child care facility is the primary physical location where child care is regularly provided for at least seven, but no more than 12, children including no more than 12 children related to the licensee.

-- Certified Family Child Care - Care provided in a caregiver's own home for no more than six unrelated and no more than four related children at any time (total of 10 children) for no more than 10 hours per day.
+Certified Family Child Care - Care provided in a caregiver's own home for no more than six unrelated and no more than four related children at any time (total of 10 children).

-- Registered Early Childhood Professional - Typically a family member, friend or neighbor who cares for children in his or her own home or the child's home.
-A registered early childhood provider may not care for more than three children unrelated to the caregiver or more than six children if they are a sibling group.
+Registered Relative Provider - A family member who cares for children in his or her own home or the child's home.
+A registered relative provider may not care for more than six children related to the caregiver or more than eight children inclusive of their own children.

 Are you interested in opening a child care center?

 Child Care Aware staff meets with new providers on a regular basis.
 Contact the